-With respect to the SME Guarantee Scheme applicable to SMEs, Vækstfonden charges (i) an upfront guarantee fee amounting to DKK 2,500 and (ii) an annual risk premium amounting to 1% of the remaining guarantee amount.
+With respect to the SME Guarantee Scheme applicable to SMEs, Vækstfonden charges (i) an upfront guarantee fee amounting to DKK 2,500 and (ii) a risk premium amounting to 1% of the remaining guarantee amount payable in advance on an annual basis.

-With respect to the Large Guarantee Scheme applicable to large companies, Vækstfonden charges (i) an upfront quarantee fee amounting to 0.25% of the guaranteed amount of the loan or credit facility (up to a maximum of DKK 250,000) and (ii) an ongoing guarantee premium payable in advance on a semi-annual basis.
-The semi-annual quarantee premium is to be calculated on arms' length terms in accordance with the European Commission's Notice on the application of Articles 87 and 88 of the EC Treaty to State Aid in the form of guarantees (2008/C 155/02), pursuant to which the quarantee premium is to be determined on the basis of an overall assessment of the size of the state guarantee, the duration of the state guarantee, the security provided by the company, the financial situation of the company and any other relevant financial conditions.
-With respect to the semi-annual guarantee premium, Vækstfonden has provided some quidance on the criteria for how such a premium is to be calculated, which can be found here (in Danish only) (the "Pricing Overview").
+With respect to the Large Guarantee Scheme applicable to large companies, Vækstfonden charges (i) an upfront guarantee fee amounting to 0.25% of the guaranteed amount of the loan or credit facility (up to a maximum of DKK 250,000) and (ii) an ongoing guarantee premium payable in advance on a semi-annual basis.
+The semi-annual guarantee premium is to be calculated on arms' length terms in accordance with the European Commission's Notice on the application of Articles 87 and 88 of the EC Treaty to State Aid in the form of quarantees (2008/C 155/02), pursuant to which the guarantee premium is to be determined on the basis of an overall assessment of the size of the state quarantee, the duration of the state quarantee, the security provided by the company, the financial situation of the company and any other relevant financial conditions.
+With respect to the semi-annual quarantee premium, Vækstfonden has on 10 July 2020 provided updated guidance on the criteria for how such a premium is to be calculated, which can be found here (in Danish only) (the "Pricing Overview").